knightking08/LLM-agent-security-lab/README.md

    real limit: it catches high-entropy tokens easily but can miss short, structured credentials.
 A secrets filter is only as good as its match against the secret you actually hold.

-## ⚠️ Ethics

-Everything here attacks an agent you run yourself, holding a fake secret.
-Only ever test systems you own or are authorized to test.